 So "stan" is, like, a bad thing, right?

 Similarly, it tends to be used in the same hyperbolic, slightly ironic way that a whole lot of slang is used nowadays.
-So when I say, for example, that I am a John Mulaney stan, I do not mean that I am sending him locks of my hair or killing people in his honor and leaving their fingers on his doorstep.
+So when I say, for example, that I am a John Mulaney stan, I do not mean that I am sending him locks of my hair.
 I just think he's the smartest, most talented, handsomest, noodle-y guy ever and would definitely cry if I saw him perform live and I follow his dog Petunia on Instagram like it's really not even a big deal so relax.

 ...No, seriously, relax; what I'm saying is that people tend to self-identify as stans.
 It just means that you like something or someone a whole lot.
 Now leave me alone so I can watch John's standup on YouTube for the next four hours in peace.